FINALZ-27980/Arcade-Game-Exract-Files/README.md

 # Arcade-Game-Exract-Files

-This Arcade Game Assets Exract Uses Bandizip, 010Editor, And Use DxViewer To Verify.
+This Arcade Game Assets Exract Uses Bandizip(Pak Uses Cab Compression),

+010Editor(Inner Bin File Is A Assets Container, Hexadecimal Can See File Name And File Header),

+And Use DxViewer To Verify.

 Texture: .dds (DirectxDraw Surface File)